 What is fatigue?

-- It has been described as a feeling of exhaustion, feeling completely worn out, feeling that their body is "heavy" and difficult to move, or an inability to concentrate.
+Fatigue is one of the most common side effects of cancer treatment.
+It can be caused by surgery, chemotherapy, radiation therapy, or other medications used for cancer treatment.
+It has been described as a feeling of exhaustion, feeling completely worn out, feeling that your body is "heavy" and hard to move, or an being unable to focus.
 Fatigue can cause physical, emotional, and mental exhaustion.

-What causes cancer related fatigue and how is it treated?
+What causes cancer-related fatigue and how is it treated?

 - This does not mean running a marathon – something as simple as a walk can be very helpful.

 - Start off with what you feel comfortable doing, perhaps a walk around the block, and add time or distance slowly over time.
 Having a buddy to exercise with can help motivate and make it more enjoyable.

 - Work towards an exercise program you can stick with that includes endurance (walking, jogging, swimming) and resistance (weights, Pilates) exercises.

 - A cancer rehabilitation program or physical therapist may be able to help you make an exercise plan that works for you.

 - Anemia happens when the level of red blood cells (hemoglobin) in your body is too low.